N1k0l1n/Expense-Tracker-React-Native-App/README.md

 A simple mobile application built with the intention of providing a clean, responsive and attractive UI for entering and managing expenses.

 ## Installation
-To run the Foodie Recipes app on your local machine, follow these steps:
+To run the  app on your local machine, follow these steps:

 Make sure you have Node.js and npm installed on your system.